-- 1. The master device asserts a start condition on SDA. - 2.
+- The master device asserts a start condition on SDA. - 2.
 The master sends the 7-bit slave address followed by the read bit (high). - 3.
 The addressed slave device asserts an ACK on SDA. - 4.
-The master receives a data byte. - 5.
-The master asserts a NACK on SDA.

-The master asserts a stop condition on SDA, and the transaction ends.
+The master receives a data byte. - The master asserts a NACK on SDA. - The master asserts a stop condition on SDA, and the transaction ends.

-In the ADM1066, the receive byte protocol is used to read a single byte of data from a RAM or EEPROM location whose address has previously been set by a send byte or write byte/word operation, as shown in Figure 45.
+In the ADM1069, the receive byte protocol reads a single byte of data from a RAM or EEPROM location whose address has previously been set by a send byte or write byte/word operation, as shown in Figure 45.